Mak’s Noodle in Hong Kong: Beef Brisket Wonton Noodle Soup

 Beef Brisket Wonton Noodles

-Hidden underneath the noodles and meat were a few hand wrapped wontons packed with prawns.
+Hidden underneath the noodles and meat were a few hand-wrapped wontons packed with prawns.
 These wontons were a thing of beauty.
-The skin was just the right thickness, not too thick or thin.
-Inside the light skin was a big piece of tender, salty, and sweet shrimp that seemed to soak up all the flavors of the beef brisket and prawn broth.
-It really doesn’t get any better.
+The skin was just right, not too thick or thin.

 Service